-The university recognizes that a staff member participating in Military Reserve Training may need time off from work sufficient to enable him or her to travel to the place of training and have a night of rest, before starting the training, so that he or she can perform the training in a safe and effective manner.
-The university may approve requests to be away from work as the situation warrants on Friday, and particularly Friday evening, prior to inactive duty training on Saturday.
+The university recognizes that a staff member participating in Military Reserve Training may need time off from work sufficient to enable him or her to travel to the place of training and have a night of rest before starting the training to perform the training safely and effectively.
+The university may approve requests to be away from work as the situation warrants on Friday, particularly Friday evening, before inactive duty training on Saturday.

-A staff member who leaves his or her university position for voluntary or involuntary service in the uniformed services will, upon giving the university notice, be granted unpaid Military Leave.
+A staff member who leaves their university position for voluntary or involuntary service in the uniformed services will be granted unpaid Military Leave upon giving the university notice.

 A staff member may request payment of all available vacation leave and floating holiday leave.
-If a staff member does not request payment of his or her available vacation leave and floating holiday, the available vacation leave and floating holiday leave will be held for a staff member to use upon his or her return to work.
-In all cases, available sick leave will be held for a staff member to use upon his or her return to work.
+If a staff member does not request payment of his or her available vacation leave and floating holiday, the available vacation leave and floating holiday leave will be held for a staff member to use upon their return to work.
+In all cases, available sick leave will be held for a staff member to use upon their return to work.

-A staff member is entitled to return to the position he or she would have attained with reasonable certainly if not for the uniformed service absence after discharge or release from active duty military service as long as he or she meets the criteria outlined in this policy.
+A staff member is entitled to return to the position he or she would have attained with reasonable certainty if not for the uniformed service absence after discharge or release from active duty military service as long as they meet the criteria outlined in this policy.

 1. Period of 1-30 Days of Service

-After a period of less than 31 days of uniformed service, a staff member is required to report for work at the start of the first full regularly scheduled work period on the first day after the completion of the period of uniformed service, the time reasonably required for safe transportation from the place of uniformed service to a staff member’s residence, and a period of eight hours (for rest).
-A staff member will be considered back on the payroll as of the time he or she reports to work.
+After a period of fewer than 31 days of uniformed service, a staff member is required to report for work at the start of the first full regularly scheduled work period on the first day after the completion of the period of uniformed service, the time reasonably required for safe transportation from the place of uniformed service to a staff member’s residence, and a period of eight hours (for rest).
+A staff member will be considered back on the payroll as of the time they report to work.

 If reporting on the next day is impossible or unreasonable because of factors beyond a staff member’s control, a staff member is required to report for work as soon as reasonably possible.